St-Mary/.github/CONTRIBUTING.md

 Consistent and clear commit messages contribute to a clean version history.
 Follow these guidelines when writing commit messages:

+- Start with a short prefix to describe your commit (e.g. `docs:` or `fix:`)
-- Start with a succinct one-line summary (50 characters or less).
+- Continue with a succinct one-line summary (50 characters or less).
 - Use the body of the message to provide more details where necessary.
 - Reference relevant issues or pull requests.